cn-uofbasel/ccn-lite/doc/README-arduino.md

 Follow the [UNIX installation instructions](README-unix.md) to set up the CCN-lite sources and relevant environment variables.

+Note that the glue code for Arduino is in a sub-directory of the CCN-lite C sources and that the Arduino build process does an ```#include``` of the full
+C code from that parent directory.

-The installation for Arduino boards depends on `gcc-avr` and [`ino`](http://inotool.org/).
+Moreover, the installation for Arduino boards depends on `gcc-avr` and [`ino`](http://inotool.org/).
 For Ubuntu, you can install `gcc-avr` using the following command: